 An acquisition of business assets and liabilities in India would have to be undertaken by a company incorporated in India, since a foreign company cannot directly own assets and carry on a business in India, except through a branch office, a project office, liaison office or a wholly owned subsidiary in certain cases, subject to prescribed restrictions.

 The India-Mauritius tax treaty was amended in May 2016 to introduce a source-based taxation of the capital gains earned by a Mauritian resident on the transfer of shares in an Indian company.
-Pursuant to this amendment, capital gains arising from the sale of shares of Indian companies that are acquired and transferred between 1 April 2017 and 31 March 2019 are to be taxed at 50 per cent of the domestic tax rate (subject to satisfaction of certain limitation of benefits conditions), while capital gains arising on the transfer of shares of Indian companies acquired after 1 April 2017 and sold after 31 March 2019 shall be taxable at the full domestic tax rate.
-All investments made in shares of Indian companies before 1 April 2017 are grandfathered and will continue to enjoy the exemption under the India-Mauritius tax treaty.
+Pursuant to this amendment, capital gains arising from the sale of shares of Indian companies that are acquired and transferred between the period 1 April 2017 and 31 March 2019 are to be taxed at 50 per cent of the domestic tax rate (subject to satisfaction of certain LOB conditions), while capital gains arising on transfer of shares of Indian companies acquired after 1 April 2017 and sold after 31 March 2019 will be taxable at the full domestic tax rate.
+All investments made in shares of Indian companies before 1 April 2017 are grandfathered and will continue to enjoy exemption under the India-Mauritius tax treaty.
 The above-mentioned amendment does not apply to any asset other than shares in an Indian company (ie, gains arising from the transfer of any other securities issued by Indian companies will continue to be exempt from capital gains tax under the India-Mauritius tax treaty).

-General Anti-Avoidance Rule
+General Anti-Avoidance Rule (GAAR)

 - non-residents, in respect of their investments in offshore derivative instruments; and